vlsi/kotlin-argument-expression/README.md

 ```

 Then you can use `betterRequire` as `betterRequire(args.isNotEmpty())`, and the compiler plugin
-would pass the precondition expression text thanks to `@ArgumentExpression` annotation.
+would pass the precondition expression text thanks to `@CallerArgumentExpression` annotation.

 See https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-10.0/caller-argument-expression